 The most common complaint I hear from various Scrum team members is either, “There are too many meetings in Scrum!!” or “Is this another meeting to talk about other meetings?”.

-Lack of knowledge about these meetings is one major factor that causes people to be disinterested in them.
+Lack of knowledge about these "scrum meetings" known as scrum events in scrum, is one major factor that causes people to be disinterested in them.

 You would be surprised by the number of people who do not understand the purpose of these meetings!

 As a Scrum Master, I do the following to increase my team’s engagement in meetings:

 As Scrum Masters, we have to wear the “Teacher” hat quite often.
 Conduct short workshops (bite-size portions) to teach people the purpose, timebox, input, and output of the various Scrum meetings.

 For example, if I am teaching about Sprint Planning, I will explain the following: